leverh/react-bookhub-app/README.md

 - **jwt-decode**: A utility for decoding JSON Web Tokens (JWT) to retrieve payload data.
 - **React Lazy Load Image Component**: Optimizes image loading by lazily loading images that are currently in view.
 - **React Router**: Enables navigation between different components, changing the browser URL, and keeping the UI in sync.

+## Future Development and Ideas

+* Adding a notification system to alert users when a new review has been posted by a person they follow.
+* Set up personal reading lists on users' profiles.
+* Reading target meter- how many books a user picks as a target for the whole year, for example.

 ## Credits